Kellyanne Conway's husband on short list for top US lawyer job

 - Kellyanne Conway will be counselor to the President in the White House

-(CNN)The husband of one of President-elect Donald Trump's top advisers could be arguing cases on behalf of the federal government at the Supreme Court next year.

-George Conway, a corporate attorney who is married to senior Trump adviser Kellyanne Conway, is on the shortlist of candidates to be nominated US Solicitor General, a source familiar with the process told CNN.
+George Conway, a corporate attorney who is married to one of President-elect Donald Trump's senior advisers, is on the shortlist of candidates to be nominated as US solicitor general, two sources familiar with the process told CNN.

 Bloomberg News first reported that George Conway was being considered for the post, which requires Senate approval.
 Conway, who is of Filipino descent, would be the first Asian-American solicitor general.

-George Conway declined to comment, but the source said he would accept the position should Trump tap him to be the government's top litigator.
+George Conway declined to comment, but one of the sources said he would accept the position should Trump tap him to be the government's top litigator.
+The other source said he has been interviewed by Alabama Sen. Jeff Sessions, Trump's attorney general-designate.

 The solicitor general is the Justice Department's third-highest ranking official and argues cases on the federal government's behalf at the US Supreme Court.
 Kellyanne Conway, meanwhile, was tapped earlier this month to become counselor to the president once Trump is inaugurated next month.